American Indian languages

 for in-depth information about the tribe, but here are our answers to the questions we are most often asked by children, with

 Beothuk pictures and links we believe are suitable for all ages.
-Photographs are the property of the sources we have credited.
+Photos are the property of the sources we have credited.

-Demasduit of the Beothuk Red Indian woman dancing
+Demasduit of the Beothuk Red Indian girl dancing

 What is the correct pronunciation of "Beothuk?"
 What does it mean?